anguelos/embedding_map/README.md

 # Using the mAP code

 File ./src/map.py is a python module that contains a fast implementation for computing *mAP* including the improovements discussed in the paper.
+Code in ./src/experiments.py is a good demonstration of how to use the code.

+# This code contains all experiments and quantitative analysis of the paper in ./docs/maps-stability-evaluation.pdf.